 - During the 1950s, Gordan and Ham extensively studied osteocytes.
-In prior days of osteocyte discovery, it was thought that osteocytes are dormant cells and do not perform any function.
+In previous days of osteocyte discovery, it was thought that osteocytes were dormant cells and did not perform any function.

-- With the passage of time and advancement in technology, methods such as isolation culturing of bone cells, the formation of phenotypically stable cell lines and new animal models led to better understanding of osteocytes.
+- With the passage of time and technological advancement, methods such as the isolation culturing of bone cells, the formation of phenotypically stable cell lines, and new animal models led to a better understanding of osteocytes.

 Structure of Osteocytes

 Osteocytes are located inside the bone and have a connection with each other and with other cells with the help of their long branches.